Yashwant-Vadhan/Cloud-Based-Distributed-Financial-Intelligence-System/README.md

-# Cloud-Based Distributed Financial Intelligence System
+# Smart Financial Intelligence System
+## A Cloud-Native Distributed Financial Intelligence Platform
 A premium, production-grade microservices application that provides AI-powered financial insights, automated budgeting, and intelligent credit-score predictions.
 Built with a distributed cloud-native architecture, this system is containerized with Docker and ready for scalable deployment to **Azure Container Apps**.

 ---